tejpochiraju/tejpochiraju.github.io/content/blog/layered-architecture-frappe.md

 Layering is not all rosy though.
 As the Kraken Tech blog above notes, layering also induces incentives to make the top layers heavier.
 This obviously reduces code reuse.
 The approach they suggest to counteract this tendency is to use [Inversion Of Control](https://seddonym.me/2019/04/15/inversion-of-control/).
 Another phrase that I had heard in passing but never explored or understood.

-And once you read about it, you realise that this is implemented in Frappe and too and we use it on a daily basis. [`hooks`](https://frappeframework.com/docs/v14/user/en/python-api/hooks) are essentially Frappe's way to maintaining sanity and providing inversion of control.
+And once you read about it, you realise that this is implemented in Frappe too and we use it on a daily basis. [`hooks`](https://frappeframework.com/docs/v14/user/en/python-api/hooks) are essentially Frappe's way to provide inversion of control.

 {% mermaid() %}
 graph TD;